 Beside those defined as beneficiaries, the main target groups are public and private organizations dealing with social and economic innovation.
-In particular, beside those already mentioned as beneficiaries, target groups include enterprises (specially SMEs), their employees, researchers, students, start-ups/spin-offs.
+Target groups include enterprises (specially SMEs), their employees, researchers, students, start-ups/spin-offs.
 Additionally all individuals and/or population groups which are affected by the issue.